 Tour local Sherpa villages, visit a cheese factory, and sample the famous Tibetan butter milk tea while taking in views of the Himalayas!
 The budget trek holds the best viewpoints as well!
 The EBC budget trek includes this magnificent place on its itinerary.
 Thus, trekkers get a once-in-a-lifetime glimpse of the sunrise from Kala Patthar’s viewpoint, which includes 360-degree vistas of the surrounding mountains.

-Join your budget Everest Base Camp Trek with Outfitter Nepal!
+Join your Everest Base Camp budget Trek with Outfitter Nepal!
 With Outfitter Nepal's budget itinerary, you receive the best bargain ever.
-Our 13-day Everest Base Camp Budget Trek has been carefully orchestrated to offer the perfect balance of pleasure and cost-effectiveness.
+Our 13 days Everest Base Camp Budget Trek has been carefully orchestrated to offer the perfect balance of pleasure and cost-effectiveness.
 Finally, with over two decades of experience in Nepali trekking, we've dedicated our hearts and minds to put together the best possible package!
 We guarantee a scheduled departure!
 Choose your dates here, or contact us to tailor a package to your specific requirements.
 Anything will suffice as long as you are satisfied!
 Your arrival is eagerly anticipated.

 Note: Our 13-day budget trek to the Everest base camp operates on a tight schedule.
 However, if you want to join us as a solo trekker or as a private group, we do have some room to customize your schedule.
 We can also extend your acclimatization and leisure days.
 The cost, on the other hand, varies proportionally.
 We made every effort to keep the itinerary as low-cost as possible, thus there are no porters!
 You can, however, hire a porter for US$ 20 per day plus tips!